austinszeng/qna-study/README.md

 - a database to store how many times a question has been answered wrong and offer a retest with those questions in particular

 ## Customizing questions and answers
-When typing questions and answers into the qna.txt file, always separate them with an empty line as so:
+When typing questions and answers into the qna.txt file, always separate the questions from the corresponding answers with an empty line.

-1. question 1?
-2. question 2?
-3. question 3?
-^
-1. answer 1
-2. answer 2
-3. answer 3

 It is unnecessary to add the question numbers in front of the questions and answers in any certain format -- or at all -- as long as the questions match up to their answers after the empty line.